AcademySoftwareFoundation/OpenColorIO/CONTRIBUTING.md

 ## Reporting Vulnerabilities
 Quickly resolving security related issues is very important to us.
-If you think you've found a potential vulnerability in OpenColorIO, please report it by emailing ocio-tsc-private@lists.aswf.io.
-Only TSC members and ASWF project management are on this private list.
+If you think you've found a potential vulnerability in OpenColorIO, please report it by emailing security@opencolorio.org.
+Only TSC members and ASWF project management have access to these messages.

 Include detailed steps to reproduce the issue, and any other information that could aid an investigation.
 Someone will assess the report and make every